A Grounded Biden Campaign Is Trying To Reach Voters In The Cloud

 It's one thing for the candidate himself to continue campaigning, and another for his volunteers and organizers to build up a ground organization in key states when they're not allowed to physically knock on doors or meet in large groups.

 Matthew Plourd, a freshman at New York University, is part of a student group supporting Biden.
 His organization had been planning on hosting a debate night watch party and canvassing New Yorkers in Washington Square Park.
-Since in-person classes have been cancelled, he's been at home in Connecticut trying to spread the word via his cell phone and coordinating with other members of the group Students for Biden.
+Since in-person classes have been cancelled, he's been at home in Connecticut trying to spread the word via his cellphone and coordinating with other members of the group Students for Biden.

 "We have a national Slack that we all talk on that we're all fairly active on," said Plourd, referencing the messaging service also used by many businesses.